MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 ```

 > [!Warning]
 > Although keys are automatically unregistered when their process terminates, race conditions are possible where another instance may have initiated a redirection to the terminated instance before the terminated instance was unregistered.
-To mitigate this possibility, an app can use `UnregisterKey` to manually unregister its key before it is terminated, giving the app a chance to redirect activations to another app that is not in the process of exiting.
+To mitigate this possibility, an app can use [UnregisterKey](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.unregisterkey) to manually unregister its key before it is terminated, giving the app a chance to redirect activations to another app that is not in the process of exiting.

 ### Instance information

-The `AppInstance` class represents a single instance of an app.
-In this preview, `AppInstance` only includes the methods and properties necessary to support activation redirection.
+The [Microsoft.Windows.AppLifeycle.AppInstance](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance) class represents a single instance of an app.
+In the current preview, `AppInstance` only includes the methods and properties necessary to support activation redirection.
 In later releases, `AppInstance` will expand to include other methods and properties relevant to an app instance.

 ```cpp
 void DumpExistingInstances()